 United’s MDiv meets the requirements for ordination in most major Protestant denominations, though many graduates serve as lay professionals in a variety of fields, including chaplaincy, nonprofit leadership, teaching and social work.

-Our flexible options are designed to make high-quality education accessible for working pastors and other professionals—whenever and wherever works for your busy schedule.
+Our flexible options are designed to make high-quality education accessible for working pastors and other professionals, making it possible to earn a degree from wherever you live.
 Courses are available in four formats.
 Mix and match to suit your schedule and learning style.

 - Gathering Weeks on campus in Dayton, Ohio take place in January, June, August and September.

-- Online courses can be completed at your own pace during the semester.
+- Online courses can be completed during the semester.

 - Live Interactive Virtual Education (LIVE) courses meet simultaneously on-campus and online.

-The MDiv degree can be completed primarily online in three years, with as few as two weeks on campus over the course of the degree.*
+The MDiv degree can be completed primarily online in three years.*

 Areas of Concentration: